rootasjey/artbooking/README.md

 # Contributing

-> You won't be able to launch the app locally for now without Firebase configuration file.
+You won't be able to launch the app locally for now without Firebase configuration file.
 You can contact us by opening a new issue if you're motivated.

-You can contribute by:
+Right now, you can contribute by:

 * open a new issue to report a bug
 * make a feature suggestion

+We plan to create a didicated API for developers and contributors which will allow everyone to run the app in a local environment.

+# Sponsors

+This inspiring project is looking for sponsors and financial support.

 # Licence